-In April of 2014, the Town of Ross issued a letter of intent to withdraw from the Major Crimes Task Force, no longer wishing to contribute funding towards the unit.
+In April of 2014, the Town of Ross issued a letter of intent to withdraw from the Major Crimes Task Force, indicating they no longer wished to contribute funding towards the unit.
 The withdraw took effect October 14th, 2014.
 At this point, the City of Sausalito, the City of San Rafael and the Town of Ross were the only nonparticipating communities in the county.
 However, recent and current negotiations between the County of Marin and the City of San Rafael have resulted in the City of San Rafael agreeing to rejoin the Major Crimes Task Force.
 The Town of Ross has publicly stated that if the City of San Rafael were to rejoin the Task Force, they would too.
 In 2015, the City of San Rafael rejoined the Major Crimes Task Force.
-Conversations with the Town of Ross continue.
+In 2016, the City of Ross rejoined the Major Crimes Task Force.
+Conversation with the Town of Sausalito continue.

 The MCTF also operates as a clearinghouse of information and intelligence on criminals and their activity throughout Marin County.
 The MCTF retains information on criminal activities affecting Marin, which is linked to organizations outside our county, our state and the US borders.
-This allows us to be a resource to local agencies as well as for agencies outside of Marin.
+This allows us to be a resource to local agencies as well as agencies outside of Marin.